These colorful St. Patrick’s Day Windsocks are a fun and easy craft for preschoolers and kids of all ages to make for St. Patrick’s Day.

 St. Patrick’s Day crafting would be complete without making a cute leprechaun craft.
 This leprechaun windsock is absolutely adorable and will look so cute hanging up on display for a St. Patrick’s Day decoration.

-Don’t forget to download our free leprechaun hat template to make prep time extra easy for this craft.
+Don’t forget to download our leprechaun hat template to make prep time extra easy for this craft.

 Step 1: Download and print out the leprechaun hat template.
 Use the template as a pattern to cut out the hat pieces from green and black cardstock paper.
 Glue the black strip onto the green hat.

 Step 2: Cut out six pieces of 18-inch green crepe paper and glue them on the bottom one-third of a piece of cream cardstock paper.
 We used a mixture of light and dark green crepe paper.

 Step 3: Turn your leprechaun windsock face up.
 Cut out four sections of orange crepe paper 8 1/2-inches in length and glue two on each end of your windsock.
 Then cut out three smaller pieces of orange crepe paper and glue them at the top center of the creme cardstock.

 Step 4: Glue a 1-inch peach pom-pom and two 1-inch googly eyes on your windsock.
 Then use a black marker to draw a smile on your leprechaun.

 Related: Easy Paper Bowl Leprechaun Craft